v2how/v2how.github.io/content/post/2021-02-12-xray-vless-xtls-server-ubuntu-20-04.md

         server_name your_domain;
 ```

-Write the file to disk, and exit the editor.
+Write the file out to disk, and exit the editor.

 Restart Nginx with your revised change configuration: